pkolyvas/nightscout-as-code-aws/README.md

 # Nightscout as Code

+**Note: this is a work-in-progress and should not be used until this notice is removed**

 This repo contains all the pieces of to run Nightscout-as-Code (NaC).
 With a few straightforward commands you'll be able to spin up and run Nightscout.

 ## Goal